 When it comes to textiles, again, you should stay away from synthetic fabrics.
 There’s plenty of cheap, sustainable and ethical natural textiles to choose from such as wool and cotton, while ceramics, cork and wood will look far better than any plastics or cheap imitations.

 There you have it, four simple steps to reducing your carbon footprint and benefiting from some amazing, eco-friendly decorating ideas.
-If you’re looking for more interior design advice and inspiration, head on over to our blog page – and don’t forget to follow I Love Wallpaper on Facebook, Instagram and Pinterest.
+Get a head start on your next project head over to our website here